cppis/k8s-tutorials/tutorial.k8s-logging/README.md

   ...
 ```

-To deploy the daemonset, run the following command:
+To deploy the *daemonset*, run the following command:
 ```shell
 $ kubectl apply -f fluentd.yaml
 ```